sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Remove Unwanted Characters
 ----------------------------------------

-Below is a sample workflow which contains Remove Unwanted Characters processor in Fire Insights.
+Below is a sample workflow which contains Remove Unwanted Characters processor in Sparkflows.
 It demonstrates the usage of Remove Unwanted Characters node to remove White Spaces, Letters, Digits, Signs and Commas from the selected columns.

 It does the following processing of data: